-where t is the time variable, t_0 is the Cycles time origin, T is the period of a wave at the analyzed frequency f (where obviously the period is the inverse of the frequency), $n{\rm cycles}$ is a new variable that can be used to plot a Cycle-Frequency-Level representation of the signal.
+where t is the time variable, t_0 is the Cycles time origin, T is the period of a wave at the analyzed frequency f (where obviously the period is the inverse of the frequency), n{cycles} is a new variable that can be used to plot a Cycle-Frequency-Level representation of the signal.

-Once in the Wavelet Analysis tool it is possible to switch to Cycle-Frequency view by pressing the Frequency State of Enable Cycle-Octave button.
+Once in the Wavelet Analysis tool it is possible to switch to Cycle-Frequency view by pressing the The Enable Cycle-Octave button.